Names for ferrets: which one to choose?

 Choosing a name for your ferret is a personal and unique experience, but below you'll find some tips and ideas to help you choose a name that suits your taste and helps you connect with your furry little one:

-1. Easy and cute: It's important that it's easy to pronounce and that you really like it, since you'll be using it throughout your pet's life.
+- Easy and pretty: It is important that it is easy to pronounce and that you really like it since you will use it throughout your pet's life.

-3. Avoid imperative names: We don't recommend choosing a name that sounds like an order if you want to teach your child tricks in the future.
+- Avoid imperative nouns: We don't recommend choosing a name that sounds like a command if you want to teach him some tricks in the future.

 To domesticate and train your ferret, the best time is usually from 7 weeks to 3 months of age, as this is the socialization period.
 During this time, your pet will begin to experience all kinds of sounds and beings (human or animal).
 Therefore, if you have other animals at home, it will be during this period that you should help your pet adapt to them.